 To remotely administer the device and let the organization manage it, you must enroll it in Hexnode.
 We support the enrollment of both personal and corporate devices that are used for work.
 The unified device management console lets you centrally manage and seamlessly secure the entire device fleet.

 Hexnode employs different encryption methodologies to secure the communication between devices and the server.
 Managed Android devices communicate with the server using standard HTTPS protocol with strict certificate validation.
 The digital certificates are signed using strong hash algorithms and are thus highly immune to fraudulency. iOS and Windows devices use TLS based authentication to connect to the server.

 Hexnode cloud server stores files and other client configurations in the AWS S3 and uses the EC2 instances for executing secure cloud computational tasks.
 The relational database services (RDS) in the AWS are used for managing scalable CRUD operations in the cloud.

-Hexnode cloud supports the connectivity to the directory services like ADFS, Azure AD, Google Workspace (G Suite), and Okta for federated authentication and directory sync.
+Hexnode cloud supports the connectivity to the directory services like ADFS, Microsoft Entra ID, Google Workspace (G Suite), and Okta for federated authentication and directory sync.